 This week’s Ask Dr. Geier column deals with an uncommon problem, but one that is fairly disabling to a small number of runners.
 If you are a runner that has leg pain that isn’t improving, read this column and see if your symptoms are similar.
-Whether or not it is chronic exertional compartment syndrome, it might be worth checking out.
-As always, please refer to my disclaimer about discussing specific medical information by e-mail or online.
-Enjoy the weather!
+Whether or not it is chronic exertional compartment syndrome, it might be worth checking out and maybe getting a test for CECS.

 Carl in San Bernardino, California asks: